What is Workplace Violence?

 What are solutions to workplace violence?

-Off Duty Officers, Inc™. offers a cadre of security personnel specifically trained and equipped to deal with violence in the workplace.
-Our security force – comprised of off duty police officers, retired police officers, as well as military personnel – can provide the services required for businesses seeking workplace violence prevention.
+Off Duty Officers, Inc™. offers a force of security personnel specifically trained and equipped to deal with violence in the workplace.
+Our security team – comprised of off duty police officers, retired police officers, as well as military personnel and trained security guards – can provide the services required for businesses seeking workplace violence prevention.

 Off Duty Officers, Inc™. is proud of its record in preventing workplace violence, and indeed, in saving lives of potential victims of such violence.
 Our ten-year history reflects a business presence that offers safety in the workplace.
 Our clients include Fortune 500 companies, midsize companies, and small businesses.